Igkho/GS-reconstruction/README.md

 ## Features

-The Google colab notebook is provided with the code to train gaussians using reconstructed model.
-The training doesn't require 24Gb videocard, but could be implemented using 16Gb T4 in Google Colab or even localy with 8Gb videocard.
+The Google colab notebook is provided with the code to train gaussians using a reconstructed model.
+The training doesn't require a 24Gb video card, but could be implemented using 16Gb T4 in Google Colab or even locally with 8Gb video card.

 ## Example